luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

                 astNode.parse() # if it can't parse, will raise an exception

-                log.debug spaces, 'Parsed OK!->',searched.name
+                logger.debug spaces, 'Parsed OK!->',searched.name

-                #ifdef TARGET_C
-                if no .children, .children = []
-                .children.push astNode
-                #endif

                 return astNode # parsed ok!, return instance

             catch err
+                if err isnt instance of ControlledError, throw err //re-raise if not ControlledError declare err:ControlledError

 If parsing fail, but the AST node were not 'locked' on target, (a soft-error), we will try other AST nodes.

-              if err.extra.get("soft")
+                if err.soft
                     .lexer.softError = err
-                  log.debug spaces, searched.name,'parse failed.',err.message
+                    logger.debug spaces, searched.name,'parse failed.',err.message

 rewind the token stream, to try other AST nodes

-                  log.debug "<<REW to", "#{startPos.sourceLineNum}:#{startPos.token.column or 0} [#{startPos.index}]", startPos.token.toString()
+                    logger.debug "<<REW to", "#{startPos.sourceLineNum}:#{startPos.token.column or 0} [#{startPos.index}]", startPos.token.toString()
                     .lexer.setPos startPos

                 else

 else: it's a hard-error.
 The AST node were locked-on-target.
 We abort parsing and throw.

-                  # debug

                     # the first hard-error is the most informative, the others are cascading ones
-                  if .lexer.hardError is null
-                      .lexer.hardError = err
+                    if .lexer.hardError is null, .lexer.hardError = err
-                  #end if

 raise up, abort parsing

                     raise err

-              #end if - type of error
+                end if - type of error

-            #end catch
+            end catch

-          #end if - string or class
+          end if - string or class

-        #loop - try the next argument
+        end loop - try the next argument

 No more arguments.
-`opt` returns `undefined` if none of the arguments could be use to parse the stream.
+`opt` returns `undefined` if none of the arguments can be use to parse the token stream.

         return undefined

-      #end method opt
+     end method opt

 #### method req() returns ASTBase